How to Get a Literary Agent

 Literary agents are quasi-mythical creatures, more often spoken of than seen, said to inhabit the downtown labyrinths of New York, Los Angeles, and a few other major metropolitan centers.
 Writers have been known to spend endless hours trying to capture one.
 This is because, for fiction writers especially, agents are a virtual necessity if you want a trade publisher to publish your book.
 For non-fiction writers, working through an agent can be very helpful but is not an absolute necessity.

 If you want an agent to represent you, there are three things you must understand

 2. Why he does it

-3. And how, given those facts, you an contrive to get an agent's attention and enter into a mutually profitable relationship.
+3. And how, given those facts, you contrive to get his or her attention and enter into a mutually profitable relationship.

 1. His ability to pick from the many thousands of books submitted to his agency each year those few that he thinks he can sell, and . . .

 2. His intimate knowledge of the publishing business, of who is looking for what, of the current needs of each as of many publishing houses as he can gather information about.
 The agent must choose books that not only get published but which sell in large numbers after they are published.
 That is because an agent lives by commissions alone, getting (usually) fifteen percent of the royalties that the author earns.
 If the author earns little or nothing, the agent also earns little or nothing.